 Piled high with roasted veggies, this pizza is a good one for hearty appetites.
 Though a small amount of non-dairy cheese is optional, this pizza truly doesn’t need it for flavor.
 Feeding a larger crowd?
 The recipe is easily doubled to make two pizzas.
-Vary the pizza with other vegetables you may have on hand, including eggplant, sweet potato, kale, yellow summer squash, etc. Recipe adapted from Vegan Express.
-Photo by Susan Voisin, FatFree Vegan Kitchen.
+Vary the pizza with other vegetables you may have on hand, including eggplant, sweet potato, kale, yellow summer squash, etc. Photo by Susan Voisin.

 Olives add great flavor to a traditional pizza, and a generous dose of baby spinach or arugula makes it healthier.
 Do try finding the pepperjack or other spicy vegan cheese, which gives this a bit of a kick.

 This pizza variation could not be easier.
 I have found the key to vegan pizza is loads of fresh toppings and contrasting flavors.
 In this one, sweet pineapple mingles with a myriad of fresh veggies — the more the better.
-Recipe and photo contributed by Vicki Brett-Gach from her blog Ann Arbor Vegan Kitchen.
+Recipe and photo contributed by Vicki Brett-Gach of Ann Arbor Vegan Kitchen.
+Photos by Evan Atlas.

 A trio of delectable toppings—tomatoes, eggplant, and olives—make a simple vegan pizza special.
 It’s a perfect pizza to make on cool summer evenings, though you can enjoy it year round as long as you can find decent tomatoes.
 Use tomatoes that are ripe yet firm, and that are dense and fleshy rather than seedy.
 Roma (plum) tomatoes are ideal for this.
-This pizza goes down easy, so double the recipe to serve a hungry crowd.
-Serve with a big colorful salad containing chickpeas for a simple and tasty meal.
-Photos by Dan Atlas. more→
+This pizza goes down easy, so double the recipe to serve a hungry crowd, as this makes 6 slices, serving 2 to 3.
+Serve with a big colorful salad containing chickpeas for a simple and tasty meal. more→